I am devastated.

 I didn’t vote to remain, so much as not to leave.
 I didn’t vote for the EU, but to prevent what we already see: economic uncertainty, political stalemate and the sight of countries and parties collapsing inwardly on themselves like a swarm of angry wasps.

 Pride and belonging and identity are sharp swords.
-They bolster the confidence of those holding them, by virtue inevitably of the fact that they bar others from doing likewise.
+They bolster the confidence of those holding them, by inevitable virtue of the fact that they bar others from their grip.
 I am heartsick at the turning inwards of my country, at the inevitable forensic dissection of origin to determine who ultimately counts.
+Who, ultimately, will decide what is “British” enough to be acceptable?